-- A. CASH AND CASH EQUIVALENT shall consist of, but not be limited to, cash, short term (12 months or less) interest bearing investments of high quality such as U.S. Treasury issues, insured certificates of deposit of U.S. banks (fixed and/or variable), commercial paper rated A-1, P-1 or both, or other instruments of equal or better quality, and money market funds available through the Custodian. - B. U.S. EQUITY shall consist of, but not be limited to, common stocks and other securities which are convertible into common stocks, and ADRs (American Depository Receipts), as well as
+- A. CASH AND CASH EQUIVALENT shall consist of, but not be limited to, cash, short term (12 months or less) interest bearing investments of high quality such as U.S. Treasury issues, insured certificates of deposit of U.S. banks (fixed and/or variable), commercial paper rated A-1, P-1 or both, or other instruments of equal or better quality, and money market funds available through the Custodian. - B. U.S. EQUITY shall consist of, but not be limited to, common stocks and other securities which are convertible into common stocks, and ADRs (American Depository Receipts), as well as cash (per "A" above) and fixed income (per "D" below) when used as temporary substitutes for common stocks. - C. INTERNATIONAL EQUITY shall consist of, but not be limited to, common stocks and other securities convertible into common stocks of companies domiciled outside of the U.S., GDRs (Global Depository Receipts), IDRs (International Depository Receipts) and other depository receipts as well as cash/cash equivalents (per "A" above) and fixed income (per "D" below), domestic or international, which are being used as temporary substitutes for common stock. - D. FIXED INCOME shall consist of investments in, but not be limited to, U.S. taxable and non-taxable bonds, debentures, notes and other evidences of debt.
+Fixed income may also include, but not be limited to, non-dollar denominated bonds issued by corporations or governments domiciled outside of the U.S. Other eligible investments shall include cash/cash equivalents (per "A" above), convertible bonds, and preferred stock.

-- cash (per "A" above) and fixed income (per "D" below) when used as temporary substitutes for common stocks. - C. INTERNATIONAL EQUITY shall consist of, but not be limited to, common stocks and other securities convertible into common stocks of companies domiciled outside of the U.S., GDRs (Global Depository Receipts), IDRs (International Depository Receipts) and other depository receipts as well as cash/cash equivalents (per "A" above) and fixed income (per "D" below), domestic or international, which are being used as temporary substitutes for common stock. - D. FIXED INCOME shall consist of investments in, but not be limited to, U.S. taxable bonds, debentures, notes and other evidences of debt.
-Fixed income may also include, but not be limited to, non-dollar denominated bonds issued by corporations or governments domiciled outside of the U.S. Other eligible investments shall include cash/cash equivalents (per "A" above), convertible bonds, and preferred stock. - E. REAL ESTATE shall consist of investments in real estate and equity real estate through the use of commingled or direct investments.
-Detailed information about real estate investments is included in ACERA's "Real Estate Guidelines, Policies and Procedures," which is maintained as a separate document. - F. PRIVATE EQUITY investments shall consist of investments including venture capital, corporate buyouts, debt-related and special situations,.
+- E. REAL ESTATE shall consist of investments in equity real estate and equity real estate through the use of commingled or direct investments.
+Detailed information about real estate investments is included in ACERA's "Real Estate Guidelines, Policies and Procedures," which is maintained as a separate document. - F. PRIVATE EQUITY investments shall consist of, but not limited to investments fund types including venture capital, corporate buyouts, debt-related and special situations.
 Private equity investments may be denominated in U.S. dollars or other currencies.
 Detailed information about private equity investments is included in ACERA's "Private Equity Investment Policy" which is maintained as a separate document. - G. ABSOLUTE RETURN shall consist of investments which are intended to generate a return stream that has a low correlation to equity markets.
-Eligible Absolute Return investments include alternative premia3 strategies, hedge fund-of-funds, and other alternatives/opportunistic strategies.
+Eligible Absolute Return investments include Fund of Hedge Funds (FOHF) alternative premia strategies, hedge fund of funds, and other alternatives/ opportunistic strategies.
 These investments are privately-placed investments.
 Absolute return investments may be denominated in U.S. dollars or other currencies.
 Detailed information about absolute return investments is included in ACERA's "Absolute Return Policy" which is maintained as a separate document. - H. REAL ASSETS investments shall consist of, but not be limited to, commodities, natural resources, and infrastructure investments.
 In addition, the RA portfolio will invest in private limited partnerships and secondaries in sectors with inflation sensitive assets.
-Detailed information regarding Real Assets investments is included in ACERA's Real Assets Policy which is maintained as a separate document
+Detailed information regarding Real Assets investments is included in ACERA's Real Assets Policy which is maintained as a separate document. - H.I.
+PRIVATE CREDIT investments may include, but not be limited to, performing senior corporate loans generally, but not always, secured by first and second liens against assets of the company.
+Private credit investments are privately placed investments that may be denominated in U.S. dollars or other currencies, and levered to provide additional return.
+Detailed information about private credit investments is included in ACERA's "Private Credit Policy", which is maintained as a separate document.